Daniel J. Bernstein: Cryptography

 Bernstein designed the Salsa20 stream cipher in 2005 and submitted it to eSTREAM for review and possible standardization.
 He later published the ChaCha20 variant of Salsa in 2008.
 In 2005, he proposed the elliptic curve Curve25519 as a basis for public-key schemes.
 He worked as the lead researcher on the Ed25519 version of EdDSA.
 The algorithms made their way into popular software.
 For example, since 2014, when OpenSSH is compiled without OpenSSL, they power most of its operations.
 OpenBSD package signing is based on Ed25519.

 Nearly a decade later, Edward Snowden disclosed mass surveillance by the National Security Agency, and researchers discovered a backdoor in the Agency's Dual EC DRBG algorithm.
 These events raised suspicions of the elliptic curve parameters proposed by NSA and standardized by NIST.
 Many researchers feared that the NSA had chosen curves that gave them a cryptanalytic advantage.
 Google selected ChaCha20 along with Bernstein's Poly1305 message authentication code for use in TLS, which is widely used for Internet security.
 Many protocols based on his works have been adopted by various standards organizations and are used in a variety of applications, such as Apple iOS, the Linux kernel, OpenSSH, and Tor.

 In spring 2005, Bernstein taught a course on "high speed cryptography."
 He introduced new cache attacks against implementations of AES in the same time period.

 In April 2008, Bernstein's stream cipher "Salsa20" was selected as a member of the final portfolio of the eSTREAM project, part of a European Union research directive.

 In 2011, Bernstein published RFSB, a variant of the fast syndrome-based (FSB) hash function.

 He is one of the editors of the 2009 book Post-Quantum Cryptography.

+In 2022, Bernstein filed a second lawsuit against the U.S. government under the Freedom of Information Act, seeking records on the National Security Agency's role in influencing NIST's post-quantum cryptography standards, a case that remains ongoing as of 2025.